 Your BAM degree will open doors to skilled service as a church worker, church planter, church educational program leader, worship leader, pastor, youth worker, camp leader, or numerous other roles within a church or para-ministry setting.
 Your degree lays the foundation for graduate studies in ministry, theological studies, missiology or divinity.
-Please note that this is a mentor based Distance Education program with additional requirements to provide you with some of the advantages enjoyed by campus students.

 All courses are three credits unless shown otherwise.